 Yes, they are incredibly indulgent and not an everyday food to be sure, but if you are hosting a get together soon, just serve these up to your guests and wait for the reaction.
 They are all going to want this recipe!

-If you want to make these wings the oven rater than bring, just follow the directions in our recipe for Oven Fried Chicken.
+If you want to make these wings the oven rather than baking, just follow the directions in our recipe for Oven Fried Chicken.

 Like this Southern Fried Wings recipe?